imanidev/imanidev/README.md

 ### Hi, I'm Imani.
 Thanks for stopping by!

-I'm an early-stage Software Engineer.
+I'm an early-stage Software Engineer excited to.

-Currently, I'm JavaScript and creating projects based off of them.
+Currently, I am learning CSS and JavaScript.

-I am open to collaborate with businesses of all sizes and individuals.
+I am open to collaborate with businesses and individuals.

 Also, feel free to check out my [blog](https://imanidevelops.hashnode.dev/) where I'll be sharing what I've learned and documenting my journey.